RaghavKatta/hackathon/README.md

 6. Folium
 7. Astral.Sun
 8. A* path finding algorithm
-9. NLP audio recognition [ayushe insert what you used]
+9. NLP audio recognition
-10. Text to Location recognition [anurug insert what u used here]
+10. Text to Location recognition

+### Accomplishments we are proud of ###
+1. Getting independent safety data for each block within NYC
+2. Obtaining and displaying the locations of over 100,000 Streetlights
+3. Allowing text recognition for locations and path finding
+4. Having useable safe word alerts and calls linked

+### What We Learned ###
+1. Collaborating in a team env
+2. working with creating maps within a flask web app
+3. working on integrating AI based features within a flask app
+4. Integrating the flask app with different private APIs